DP-Coloring Cartesian Products of Graphs: Introduction

 \begin{ques} Given a graph $G$ and $k \in \N$, let $f(G,k)$ be the function satisfying: $\chi_{DP}(G\square K_{k,t}) \allowbreak= \chi_{DP}(G)+k$ if and only if $t \geq f(G,k)$.
 What is $f(G,k)$?\footnote{Since $\chi_{DP}(G\square K_{k,0}) = \chi_{DP}(G) < \chi_{DP}(G) + k$, we have $f(G,k)\geq 1$.
 Moreover by Theorem~\ref{thm: cartprodcompbipartite}, $f(G,k) \leq (P_{DP}(G,\chi_{DP}(G)+k-1))^{k}$.
 Hence $f(G,k)$ exists for every $G$ and $k \in \N$.} \end{ques}

 Note that $f(G,k)$ is the smallest $t$ such that $\chi_{DP}(G\square K_{k,t}) = \chi_{DP}(G) + k$ (we use this notation for the remainder of the paper).

-Section~\ref{three} begins with definitions of canonical labeling and twisted-canonical labeling of covers which give a characterization of the bad covers of odd and even cycles respectively.
+We begin Section~\ref{three} with definitions of canonical labeling and twisted-canonical labeling of covers which give a characterization of the bad covers of odd and even cycles respectively (see~\cite{KO19} and~\cite{LWW22} for more general definitions and results related to bad covers of graphs which imply our characterizations for cycles\footnote{We thank the referees for bringing these papers to our attention.}).
 These notions of labelings are of independent interest in the study of DP coloring (see e.g., ~\cite{CL1,CL2,MT20}).
 Using these tools along with volatile coloring, we end Section~\ref{three} by showing that Theorem~\ref{thm: cartprodcompbipartite} is sharp when $G$ is an even cycle and $k=1$; that is, for any $m \in \N$, $f(C_{2m+2},1) = P_{DP}(C_{2m+2},3) = 2^{2m+2}-1$.
 This is the only sharpness example that we have found which makes us think that Theorem~\ref{thm: cartprodcompbipartite} might not be sharp very often.
 This motivates us to ask the following question.

 \begin{ques} Does there exist a graph $G$ such that $f(G,k) = (P_{DP}(G,\chi_{DP}(G)+k-1))^{k}$ for every $k \in \N$? \end{ques}

 Questions~\ref{ques: 2} and~\ref{ques: 3} seem hard to answer completely since there is no $G$ for which we know $f(G,k)$ for every $k \in \N$.
 Even in the case when $G = K_{1}$, the form of this question which has been studied before, $f(K_{1},k)$ is not known exactly.
 Mudrock~\cite{M18} showed that $k^{k}/k! < f(K_{1},k) \leq 1+(k^{k}/k!)(\log(k!)+1)$.
 This also demonstrates that Theorem~\ref{thm: cartprodcompbipartite} is not always sharp.
 Consider the case when $k=3$, $\chi_{DP}(K_{1}\square K_{3,t}) = 4$ whenever $t \geq 27$ by Theorem~\ref{thm: cartprodcompbipartite} (note that $\chi_{DP}(K_{1}) = 1$ and $P_{DP}(K_{1},k) = k$); whereas by Mudrock's result, $\chi_{DP}(K_{1}\square K_{3,t}) = 4$ whenever $t \geq 10$.